RyanRobles/COSC110Portfolio_robles/Lab 1 Computational Thinking/readme.md

 - For the sample output, you can make a copy of the notebook by going to File > Save a Copy in Drive

 ### About this activity
-- We analyzed data from the Titanic dataset, where we load the daya, explored, and even cleaned the data using python and the pandas library.
+- We analyzed data from the Titanic dataset, where we load, explored, and even cleaned the data using python and the pandas library.